 Support the part of the frame that’s broken with a bunch of books.
 The reason for this is to equally distribute the weight to all angles of the bed frame.
 Keep in mind that if the weight is too much on one leg, it could get broken as a result.

 Your next step should be to weld the broken leg.
 If you have sound knowledge about welding and have the needed equipment, do it yourself.
+Make sure there’s a welding cart with wheels at hand so you can keep your tools within reach.
 But if you don’t have the necessary tool, hire a professional welder to fix it.

 In most cases, the welded bed frame leg might not be as strong as the rest.
 If that’s the case, you can ask the welder for suggestions on making the leg or portion of the bed frame stronger to avoid repeating the damage incurred.
 The solution could be to get a fresh metal leg or add a second leg somewhere close to the welded one.